-After the MaxLoader is installed, you can choose one of the programmer listed in Select product menu.
+After the MaxLoader is installed, you can choose one of the programmer listed in Select Product menu.

-Make sure that you select a right model and turn on the switch (TopMax /, TopMaxII, ProMax-4/8G) or connect the AC cord (UniMax, ChipMax/ChipMax2)
+Make sure that you select a right model and turn on the switch (ChipMax2/TopMaxII or III/ProMax-4G or ProMax 2-4G.